stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ```powershell
 ssh-keygen -t rsa -b 4096 -C "USERNAME" -f $HOME/.ssh/azure_vm
 ```
 You will be prompted to provide a passphrase, but you can keep it empty.
 If it runs successfully, you will get a private file (azure_vm) and a public key file (azure_vm.pub).
-Of course, you can choose different file names intead of using _azurevm_ here.
+Of course, you can choose different file names intead of using **azure_vm** here.

 ## Create a Linux VM
 You can run the following command to create a Linux VM with the ssh key file you created above.
 You can specify the VM name and admin username through changing the capitalized `VM-NAME` and `USERANME`, respectivley.